-2. Anyone empowered to act for or to represent another person; such as, an author's agent; or an insurance agent.
+2. Anyone empowered to act for or to represent another person; An agent can be an author's agent or an insurance agent.

-3. A means by which something is done or that is caused to be done; an instrument.
+3. A means by which something is done or that is caused to be done; an instrument: The building of a daycare center for little children proved to be an agent of definite improvement in the community.

-4. A force or substance that causes a change; such as, a chemical agent; an infectious agent.
+4. A force or substance that causes a change: Examples of an agent can be a chemical agent or an infectious agent.

-5. A representative or official of a government or administrative department of a government: an FBI agent.
+5. A representative or official of a government or administrative department of a government: Jack's uncle was an agent for the FBI.

-7. In linguistics, the noun or noun phrase that specifies the person through whom or the means by which an action is effected.
+7. In linguistics, the noun or noun phrase that specifies the person through whom or the means by which an action is effected: An agent can be the person who does something, like the girl (the agent) started making the cookies for Christmas early in December!

 2. A secret agent implanted in an organization; such as, a trade union or political party, to incite its members to actions or declarations that will result in penalties or punishment for them: In the story that Jim was reading, the secret service decided to ask a young woman to be an agent provocateur in order to provoke a suspected person to perform an illegal deed which would then result in his conviction.